“Britain’s manufacturers are facing the biggest shortage of skilled workers since 1989”British Chambers of Commerce survey reported in the Guardian

 When I read this article, it wasn’t new news.
 Our hospitality clients have been telling us for months that recruitment is becoming their number one priority.
 The best performing restaurant chains are increasingly concerned about finding enough chefs to cook for their customers rather than finding enough customers to eat the food!

-From an HR perspective, I think there are some lessons to be learnt from what’s been happening in the London tech developer over the past 10-15 years.
+From a people perspective, I think there are some lessons to be learnt from what’s been happening in the London tech developer over the past 10-15 years.
 The successful companies in this space have been the ones at the forefront of the trend towards competing for talent on employee experience.

 While tech firms throw free bars, barista quality coffee, slides, ping pong tables, in-house yoga instructors etc at their people, manufacturers and hospitality businesses are unlikely to have the same scope in their business models to afford these kinds of perks.
 Nevertheless, I think the lens of employee experience is still critical for winning the growing war for talent in these sectors.